victoriacheng15/personal-reading-analytics/README.md

 - **Zero infrastructure** → No servers, databases, or cloud costs.
 Runs entirely on GitHub (Actions + Pages).
 - **Fully automated** → Scheduled GitHub Actions keep data fresh—no manual runs or home servers.
-- **Transparent by default** → All code, data logic, and outputs are public.
-No black boxes.
-- **Sustainable & low-stress** → Simple pipeline, easy to maintain, no roadmap pressure.
-It evolves only when real needs arise.
 - **Cost-effective** → Uses only free tiers (GitHub, Google Sheets API)—proving powerful automation doesn’t require budget.

 ---